pelavarre/like-py-xlsx/README.md

 **1.1 Microsoft added a Lisp into Excel**, since late 2020 at Beta Channel Office 365 Excel

-**1.2 Your Excel already has this Lisp in it**, if typing "=LET(" or "=LAMBDA(" into a cell of your Excel triggers it to help you insert those functions, or if clicking through the "fx" button at the left of the Excel Formula Bar opens up the Formula Builder pane on the far right with a Search that finds the LAMBDA and LET functions explained (poorly) inside
+**1.2 Your Excel already has this Lisp in it**, if typing **"=LET(" or "=LAMBDA("** into a cell of your Excel triggers it to help you insert those functions, or if clicking through **the "fx" button** at the left of the Excel Formula Bar opens up the Formula Builder pane on the far right with a Search that finds the LAMBDA and LET functions explained poorly inside

-**1.3 Your friends get this Lisp bundled inside their Excel too if** they pay often for an Office 365 Subscription and click through Help > Check For Updates to launch the Microsoft AutoUpdate app, and then switch focus to that app, and then click through Advanced > Update Channel = Beta Channel, and then take enough updates - Me, I launched "pelavarre/like-py-xlsx" when they sold me Microsoft Excel for Mac, Version "16.51 (21062020)"
+**1.3 Your friends have got this Lisp bundled inside their Excel too**, if they pay often for **an Office 365 Subscription** and click through **Help > Check For Updates** to launch the Microsoft AutoUpdate app, and then switch focus to that app, and then click through **Advanced > Update Channel = Beta Channel**, and then take enough updates

+**1.4 Me personally**, I launched "pelavarre/like-py-xlsx" back when they sold me Microsoft Excel for Mac, Version "16.51 (21062020)"

 ## 2 Give short names to large values